paradigmxyz/mesc/SPECIFICATION.md

 | `api_keys`           | `Mapping[str, str]`           | API keys to RPC-related services                                          | `{"etherscan": "abc123"}` |
 | `groups`             | `Mapping[str, Sequence[str]]` | groupings of endpoints, mapping of group name to list of endpoint names   | `{"load_balancer": ["alchemy_optimism", "quicknode_optimism"]}` |
 | `conceal`            | `bool`                        | whether tool should avoid casually revealing private RPC url's unprompted | `true` |

-Other metadata keys that are specific to a tool should be prefixed by that tool's name (e.g. tool `xyz` should prefix its metadata keys with `"xyz__"`).

 #### Environment